Bruce381/School-Homework/README.md

 # BIT-School
-This is for school home work
+This is for school home work also my creative